-Did you know that according to research conducted in 2021, an average human’s attention span has fallen to 8 seconds?
+Did you know that an average human’s attention span has fallen to 8 seconds?

 Ouch, that’s shorter than the attention span of a Goldfish.

 So if you wish to create an email that stands out in your user’s inbox and encourages a response out of them within 8 second, then your email must be top-notch.

 Well, no need to be because, in this article, we have gathered the 12 best performing emails that will inspire and give you creative ideas to draft outstanding emails in 2022.

 Sounds interesting?
 So let’s look at some of the finest email marketing examples that can fill your next year with successful campaigns.

 12 Jaw-Dropping Emails to Inspire You for 2022